-City Agency Funded Programs Program Description FY 18-19 Allocated Funds Human Services Agency / Home Delivered Meals Delivers meals to homebound seniors and adults with disabilities who are unable to shop or prepare their own meals due to a physical or mental impairment \$477,000 Adult Services These funds are ongoing through the initial FY 2017-18 addback process ese funds are ongoing Congregate Meals rough the initial FY 2017- Provides lunch every day at various sites to and offers opportunities to socialize with peers and engage in community activities \$370,000 Community Services Provides older adults and adults with disabilities with social activities to promote engagement and inclusion in the community \$200,000 Office of Economic and Workforce Development (a portion of these funds, \$60k, are ongoing through the initial FY 2017-18 addback process) Healthy Retail Addresses public health needs around healthy and affordable food access with a lens of supporting SF's small business community in neighborhoods of high-need \$150,000

-City Agency Funded Programs Program Description FY 18-19 Allocated Funds Food Security-Healthy Food Purchasing Supplement Extends food supplements to improve food security and increase fruit and vegetable consumption \$1,435,000 Community-based Grants Develops Community-based Grants Program to be awarded in 2019/20 \$3,817,000 Infrastructure Support Supports data, evaluation, planning and staffing for SDDTAC \$800,000 San Francisco Department of Public Health HOPE SF Peer Enhancement Continues Community Health Workers training for all peers \$400,000 (a portion of these funds, \$50k, are ongoing through the initial FY 2017-18 addback process) Children's Oral Health Taskforce: Mission Supports the development and implementation of a children's oral health taskforce that focuses on high risk children of Latinx heritage \$150,000 Children's Oral Health Taskforce: Visitacion Valley/Bayview Hunters Point Supports the development and implementation of a children's oral health taskforce that focuses on high risk children of African American heritage \$150,000 Children's Oral Health Taskforce: Chinatown Supports the development and implementation of a children's oral health taskforce that focuses on high risk children of Asian heritage \$150,000 Department of Recreation and Parks Peace Parks Provides safe spaces with engaging classes/events for community residents and strengthens relationships between the community, police and city agencies. \$520,000 Student Nutrition Services Supports the improvement of local sourcing and central warehousing, expansion of teacher outreach, and advancement of professional development for cafeteria staff \$1,000,000 San Francisco Unified School District Student-Led Action School Health Programs Supports decreased consumption of sugary drinks and increase awareness of sugary drinks consumption among students, with focus on schools with the largest populations of high-risk students that are disproportionately targeted by the sugary drinks industry \$500,000 Water Access Offers free, safe, unflavored drinking water to all students throughout the school day \$450,000 Oral Health SFUSD Supports oral-health related staffing as well as school-based and school-linked preventive oral health programs within SFUSD schools serving high-risk target populations \$200,000
+City Agency Funded Programs Program Description FY 18-19 Allocated Funds Home Delivered Meals Delivers meals to homebound seniors and adults with disabilities who are unable to shop or prepare their own meals due to a physical or mental impairment \$477,000 Human Services Agency These funds are ongoing through the initial FY 2017- 18 addback process Congregate Meals Provides lunch every day at various sites to and offers opportunities to socialize with peers and engage in community activities \$370,000 Community Services Provides older adults and adults with disabilities with social activities to promote engagement and inclusion in the community \$200,000 Office of Economic and Workforce Development (a portion of these funds, \$60k, are ongoing through the initial FY 2017-18 addback process) Healthy Retail Addresses public health needs around healthy and affordable food access with a lens of supporting SF's small business community in neighborhoods of high-need \$150,000 Food Security-Healthy Food Purchasing Supplement Extends food supplements to improve food security and increase fruit and vegetable consumption \$1,085,000 Community-based Grants Develops Community-based Grants Program to be awarded in 2019/20 \$3,817,000 Infrastructure Support Supports data, evaluation, planning and staffing for SDDTAC \$800,000 San Francisco Department of Public Health HOPE SF Peer Enhancement Continues Community Health Workers training for all peers \$400,000 (a portion of these funds, \$50k, are ongoing through the initial FY 2017-18 addback process) Children's Oral Health Taskforce: Mission Supports the development and implementation of a children's oral health taskforce that focuses on high risk children of Latinx heritage \$150,000 Children's Oral Health Taskforce: Visitacion Valley/Bayview Hunters Point Supports the development and implementation of a children's oral health taskforce that focuses on high risk children of African American heritage \$150,000 Children's Oral Health Taskforce: Chinatown Supports the development and implementation of a children's oral health taskforce that focuses on high risk children of Asian heritage \$150,000 Department of Recreation and Parks Peace Parks Provides safe spaces with engaging classes/events for community residents and strengthens relationships between the community, police and city agencies. \$520,000

-\ Infrastructure support for the administration of SDDT funds is not technically one of the 15 implemented programs; however, it is included in this table as a major category of SDDT expenditures.
+^{} Infrastructure support for the administration of SDDT funds is not technically one of the 15 implemented programs; however, it is included in this table as a major category of SDDT expenditures.